jake-knerr/js-style-guide/README.md

 - `/routes` - Post requests should use CRUD prefixes in the url.
 E.G. `/create-topic`
 - `/handlers` - Controllers.
 The only function types that can accept `req`, `res`,and `session` objects.
   - Prefer thin controllers and put business logic in the services.
-    - Controllers should just concern themselves with HTTP and data shape validation.
+    - HTTP request handlers should just concern themselves with HTTP and data shape validation.
   - Responses prefer a JSON response with the following signature: `{ok: boolean, error: string|string[]}`;
   - Exported functions use `handleXXX` as a naming scheme.
-- `/data` - All exported functions use CRUD prefix names like `readData`, `updateData`, etc. Models are "dumb" and use simple CRUD functions.
+- `/data` - All exported functions use CRUD prefix names like `readData`, `updateData`, etc. Data functions are "dumb" and use simple CRUD functions.
 The services are smart.
-  - Models are the gateway to the persistence layer.
-All SQL/DB code is in model functions.
+  - Data functions are the gateway to the persistence layer.
+All SQL/DB code is in these functions.
   - Prefer the following top-down order for exported functions: `read/update/create/delete`.
   - Domain entities are defined in types.
 E.G. `User`, `Car`, `Customer`.
-- `/services` - Domain level exported functions that are the API that each feature uses to communicate with each-other, and they are the gateway to the model.
-Services are "smart" and models are "dumb".
+- `/services` - Domain level exported functions that are the API that each feature uses to communicate with each-other, and they are the gateway to the data model.
+Services are "smart" and data models are "dumb".
 They provide the API for features to interact with one-another.
 They also provide the data that the controllers use.
   - When deciding which service a function belongs to, consider the data.
 What data is being mutated, created, or read?
 What service does this data fit into the best?
   - Prefer the following top-down function order: `get/set/add/remove`.
 - `/pages` - Templates and static view files.
 - `/src` - Source files for any transpiled, compiled, or bundled libraries.
-  - Even for multiple discrete libraries, prefer to put them all in a single `/src` folder per feature.
+  - Even for multiple discrete bundles, prefer to put them all in a single `/src` folder per feature.
+- `/validators` - Validators are middleware used to validate data before it gets to the services.
-- `/validators` - All exported functions use `validateXXX` as a naming scheme.
+  - All exported functions use `validateXXX` as a naming scheme.
 They validate and sanitize data in requests.
-  - Validators are middleware used to validate data before it gets to the services.
   - They validate the shape of data so typically there are no hits to the database or services.
   - For errors, either throw `400`|`500` for tampering, or errors in an array on the `Request` object for handling by controllers.
 - `/types` - Enums, classes, and jsdoc definitions that are specific to the feature, and can be used by other features.